 Recovery Tech, the award-winning startup company, has designed, developed and commercialized Virtual Reality (VR) game based rehabilitation system with neurorehabilitation principles especially for Stroke patients.

 Our product is a game-based post-stroke rehabilitation application and hardware, designed to evoke specific therapeutic motions that are beneficial for recovery.

 Upper limbs movements, Lower limbs movements, Speech improvement, Visual improvement, Cognitive improvement.

 Recovery Tech team is working on the development of training activities that are clinically effective.
 Training activities are updated to keep users engaged.

-What is Virtual Reality
+What Is Virtual Reality Rehabilitation?

 Virtual Reality (VR) is the use of computer technology to create a simulated environment.
 Unlike traditional user interfaces, VR places the user inside an experience.
 Instead of viewing a screen in front of them, users are immersed and able to interact with 3D worlds.
 By simulating as many senses as possible, such as vision, hearing, touch, even smell, the computer is transformed into a gatekeeper to this artificial world.
-The only limits to near-real VR experiences are the availability of content and cheap computing power.
+Virtual reality (VR) is a trending, widely accessible, contemporary technology of increasing utility to biomedical and health applications.